 If you’re reaching out to someone you’ve never contacted before, make sure to do your research beforehand.
 Figure out what kind of content they typically produce, what their followers respond to, and what topics are important to them.
 Then, send them a pitch that reflects that knowledge and familiarity.
 The easier it is for them to say yes to a partnership without having to make lots of changes, the better.

 And don’t forget to cultivate your existing influencer relationships, as well.
-Show your appreciation for influencers whom you’ve partnered with in the past by actively engaging with their content and sharing it with your audience when appropriate.
-The best way to think, when it comes to influencer marketing, is long-term.
+Show your appreciation for influencers you’ve partnered with in the past by actively engaging with their content and sharing it with your audience when appropriate.
+The best way to think when it comes to B2B influencer marketing is long-term.

 Face-to-face meetings with fellow brands, as well as bloggers, journalists, and industry experts who attend conferences and trade shows, can be highly effective in securing earned media.
 This is especially true because so many events now encourage real-time social media coverage from attendees, creating unique hashtags for participants to use on all their posts.

-It’s the perfect opportunity to earn a few social media mentions from colleagues, and give a few to brands you admire, as well.
+It’s the perfect opportunity to earn a few social media mentions from colleagues and give a few to brands you admire.

-Experiential marketing—or marketing campaigns that are driven by an event, gathering, or experience shared by customers and a brand—is an incredibly effective way to connect with your audience and boost your earned media.
+Experiential marketing—or digital campaigns that are driven by an event, gathering, or experience shared by customers and a brand—is an incredibly effective way to connect with your audience and boost your earned media.

-According to research by EventTrack, 65 percent of consumers say experiential marketing helps them have a better understanding of a product or a service, while 70 percent of consumers say they become regular customers after attending an experiential marketing event.
+According to research by EventTrack, 65% of consumers say experiential marketing helps them have a better understanding of a product or a service.
+In comparison, 70% of consumers say they become regular customers after attending an experiential marketing event.

-What’s more, great branded events often earn coverage by traditional media outlets, like newspapers and magazines, as well as online outlets like blogs and localized websites (like Eater or Thrillist).
+What’s more, significant branded events often earn coverage by traditional media outlets, like newspapers and magazines, and online outlets like blogs and localized websites (like Eater or Thrillist).

 Don’t forget that earned media is something you can reuse and repurpose throughout your owned media channels.